 Product availability, pricing, and eligibility criteria are subject to change.
 The terms applicable to your policy are those in effect at the date of purchase as confirmed in your policy schedule.

-5.2 No Entitlement to Refund of Premiums Subject to the limited exceptions set out in Section 15 of these Terms, premiums paid are non-refundable under all circumstances.
+Subject to the limited exceptions set out in Section 18 of these Terms, premiums paid are non-refundable under all circumstances.
 This applies regardless of whether a claim was made, whether the policy was cancelled voluntarily or by Mutual Life Africa, or whether the policyholder believes the cover was underutilised.

 The following payment methods are accepted through the App: